tsenart/vegeta/README.md

 Options:
   --type    Which report type to generate (text | json | hist[buckets]).
             [default: text]

+  --every   Write the report to --output at every given interval (e.g 100ms)
+            The default of 0 means the report will only be written after all results have been processed. [default: 0]

   --output  Output file [default: stdout]

 Examples: